Chat with us, powered by LiveChat

 This course is designed to equip Title IX Coordinators and disability/access administrators with a thorough understanding of the disability laws that regulate an institution’s efforts to offer reasonable accommodations in postsecondary academic environments.

 Participants will gain knowledge about the legal frameworks that apply to institutional recipients of federal funding, principles for determining reasonable accommodations, strategies for implementing the process in higher education, the grievance process, best practices in organizational structure, and how the accommodation process can support individuals during pregnancy and related conditions.
+Learn more about this certification course.

 Register Today

-Investigation Foundations for Higher Education
+Title IX Investigation Foundations Level One: Procedures and Critical Skills for Higher Education

 June 9-10 | 8:30am-4:30pm PT